Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

 To this day, I've never been back to Vegas, though I remain curious to check it out as an adult.

 At age 13, we went on my all-time favorite family vacation – a two-week trip to Hawaii.

-I went surfing for the first time on Waikiki Beach, parasailed on Maui, got up close to molten lava from an active volcano, and tasted the juiciest pineapple ever at a Dole factory.
+I surfed for the first time on Waikiki Beach, parasailed on Maui, got up close to molten lava from an active volcano, and tasted the juiciest pineapple ever at a Dole factory.